rbennett24/UCSC-Airflow-lab/readme.md

 ***
 If you use scripts or other resources shared here, please cite them as:

 	Ryan Bennett, Shen Aguinda, Hugo Lucitante, and Scott AnderBois.
 2025.
-Phonetic evidence for contextual underspecification of nasality in A’ingae.
-Unpublished manuscript.
+Phonetic evidence for contextual underspecification of nasality in A'ingae.
+Unpublished ms.

+BibTeX:

+	@misc{Bennett_etal_A7ingae_nasal2025,
+		title={Phonetic evidence for contextual underspecification of nasality in A'ingae}. author={Ryan Bennett and Shen Aguinda and Hugo Lucitante and Scott AnderBois}, howpublished={Unpublished ms.},
+		year={2025},
+	}

 ***
 Generally, you'll run scripts in the following order: